Setting up your first PCB design project

 Research and Preliminary Planning

-Component Selection: Research the components you'll need for your circuit (microcontrollers, sensors, resistors, capacitors, etc.).
+Component Selection: Research the components you'll need for your circuit (micro-controllers, sensors, resistors, capacitors, etc.).
 Consider their availability, cost, specifications, and compatibility with other components.

 Block Diagram: Create a high-level block diagram of your circuit to understand the different components and how they interconnect.